 University and Program Academic and Grading Policies and Requirements

 The Nursing and Health Studies faculty take academic integrity and academic scholarship very seriously.
-This includes, but is not limited to academic honesty, plagiarism and academic performance.
+This includes, but is not limited to academic honesty, plagiarism, and academic performance.
 Because academic integrity and academic scholarship are at the core of our academic and professional ethics, we expect students to academically perform and behave accordingly as follows.

 University Academic Integrity and Avoiding Academic Misconduct

-As noted from the Bothell Student Guide to Academic Integrity, UW students are expected to conduct themselves as responsible members of the academic community.
+As noted from the Bothell Student Guide to Academic Integrity, students are expected to conduct themselves as responsible members of the academic community.
 Among the standards of conduct for UW students includes the responsibility to practice "high standards of academic and professional honesty and integrity."
 WAC 478-120-020(2) (a).